twinysam/FreeAudioPluginList/readme.md

 ★ = Reputable source.
 Either a well known company/plugin maker, or makers of consistently high quality products.

-Pull requests are welcome, provided that you only add either a single plugin maker (and their plugins) or item at a time.
+**Contributions are welcome**.
+You can submit a pull request, provided that you only add either a single plugin maker (and their plugins) or item at a time.
+Otherwise you can just [submit a plugin suggestion](https://github.com/twinysam/FreeAudioPluginList/discussions/new).

 ---